STORM-IRIT/algebraic-shape-operator/README.md

 ## License

-The standalone sour codes are given under the permissive MIT License, see [License.md](License.md).
+The standalone source codes are given under the permissive MIT License, see [License.md](License.md).

 ___